Asian Termite

 • Females can live up to 20 years, laying up to 1,000 eggs a day.

-Asian Termites in Jacksonville FL
+Identifying Asian Termites in Florida

 The Asian termite is an invasive subterranean termite that has established itself in Florida.
 It has now become the second most destructive termite in Florida, making early identification and prevention of an infestation crucial.
 These small pests dig an intricate network of underground tunnels and above-ground mud tubes in their search for sustenance.
 While they prefer feasting on trees, these tenacious pests are also known for infiltrating and damaging homes and businesses.
 Female Asian termites can lay up to 1,000 eggs a day, resulting in colossal colonies numbering well over a million destructive termites and posing a substantial threat to wooden structures in the area.